electron/electron/docs/api/shell.md

 ### `shell.readShortcutLink(shortcutPath)` _Windows_

+- `shortcutPath` String

-Resolves the shortcut link at `shortcutPath`, an object is returned with the fields described in the `options` of `shell.writeShortcutLink`.
+Resolves the shortcut link at `shortcutPath`.
+An object is returned with the fields described in the `options` of `shell.writeShortcutLink`.

 An exception will be thrown when any error happens.